tatooheene/MHQoL/README.md

 It provides tools to compute standardized scores, use valueset and generate insightful visualizations, enabling researchers, clinicians and policymakers to better understand and improve mental health outcomes

 # Installation
-You can install the development version of tatooheene from GitHub with:
+You can install the development version of mhqol from GitHub with:

 ```{r}
 install.packages("remotes")